LukasFratzl/Video-to-web-video-format/README.md

     ```
 - Download the Repo
 - Open `main.py` and edit stuff like the converter settings etc
-- Run it with `python '/Path/To/main.py' --root '/Path/To/Video/Folder/' --keep true'`
+- Run it with `python '/Path/To/main.py' --root '/Path/To/Video/Folder/' --keep true`

 ### Development:
 - python 3.12